iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### Supported file formats

-Continuous metrics can be organized as data series in JSON, YAML, CSV, or TSV files.
+Plot metrics can be organized as data series in JSON, YAML, CSV, or TSV files.
 DVC expects to see an array (or multiple arrays) of objects (usually _float numbers_) in the file.

 In tabular file formats such as CSV and TSV, each column is an array.
 `dvc plots` subcommands can produce plots for a specified column or a set of